jadounrahul/kartsnms/doc/Support/Configuration.md

 > The documentation has not been updated to reflect using `lnms config:set` to
 > set config items, but it will work for all settings.
 Not all settings have
-> been defined in LibreNMS, but they can still be set with the `--ignore-checks`
+> been defined in KartsNMS, but they can still be set with the `--ignore-checks`
 > option.
 Without that option input is checked for correctness, that does not
 > mean it is not possible to set bad values.
 Please report missing settings.